EvidentSecurity/esp-sdk-java/docs/ExternalAccountsApi.md

 <a name="addDisabledSignature"></a>
 # **addDisabledSignature**
-> Signature addDisabledSignature(externalAccountId, signatureId, include)
+> Signature addDisabledSignature(externalAccountIds, signatureIds, include)

-Disable a signature for an external account
+Disable a set of signatures for an external account or a set of external accounts for a signature